PrismarineJS/node-minecraft-protocol/docs/API.md

  * errorHandler : A way to override the default error handler for client errors.
 A function that takes a Client and an error.
  The default kicks the client.
  * hideErrors : do not display errors, default to false
  * agent : a http agent that can be used to set proxy settings for yggdrasil authentication confirmation (see proxy-agent on npm)
+ * validateChannelProtocol (optional) : whether or not to enable protocol validation for custom protocols using plugin channels for the connected clients.
+Defaults to true

 ## mc.Server(version,[customPackets])